Disposable Gloves: How to Choose & Use

 Latex Gloves vs. Latex-free Gloves

-Although latex gloves are usually on the cheaper end of disposable gloves, don’t let that fool you – latex actually provides the best service when it comes to elasticity, comfort and fit.
-Latex gloves are also great for sensitive work, since they offer more precision with high tactile sensitivity.
-For this reason, latex gloves are usually preferred by surgeons.
+Latex gloves are often preferred by healthcare providers since they provide the best service when it comes to elasticity, comfort and fit.
+Surgeons in particular benefit from latex gloves since they are great for sensitive work, since they offer more precision with high tactile sensitivity.

 Despite its advantages, latex gloves have become an issue for many health professionals due to the increasing rate of latex allergies, and many are choosing to go with non-latex glove options such as vinyl and nitrile gloves instead.

-Vinyl gloves, which are made from PVC (polyvinyl chloride), are usually the cheapest of the various types of latex-free gloves.
+Vinyl gloves, which are made from PVC (polyvinyl chloride), are usually the cheapest latex-free gloves.
 However, many prefer to use higher-end gloves such as nitrile gloves.
 Nitrile gloves are often preferred since these non-latex gloves best resemble the stretchy feel of latex gloves, and are also highly durable and puncture resistant.

 Another difference to consider when deciding between latex and latex-free gloves is the protection offered by each type of material.
 In general, latex gloves offer the best protection against bacteria and viruses, while synthetic gloves provide better chemical protection.
 Of the different types of latex-free gloves, nitrile gloves offer a higher degree of protection against viruses, besides the chemical protection they provide.